kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Weighted fits
 +++++++++++++

 In fits with weights, one often uses the individual standard errors of the data points as weights.
 In equation :eq:`bevington8_3` we see that the weights :math:`w_i` are defined as :math:`w_i = 1/\sigma_i`.
-If we use these weights, then the value of :math:`\chi^2_{\nu}` is often smaller than 1, indicating that we underestimated our errors on the data points, or it is much bigger than 1, indicating that we overestimated these errors.
+If we use weights, then the value of :math:`\chi^2_{\nu}` is often smaller than 1, indicating that we underestimated our errors on the data points, or it is much bigger than 1, indicating that we overestimated these errors.
+The usefulness of the standard errors derived from the covariance matrix to give a coincidence interval is limited then.
-The interpretation of the uncertainties derived from the covariance matrix is difficult then.
+Still, the value of :math:`\chi^2` can be used to derive a value for the goodness of fit, but the standard errors are not comparable with what we find if we apply bootstrapping to find the standard errors on the best-fit parameters.
-The value of :math:`\chi^2` can be used to derive a value for the goodness of fit, but the errors are not comparable with what we find if we apply bootstrapping to find the standard errors on the best-fit parameters.
+Alper, [Alper]_ states that for some combinations of model, data and weights, *the standard error estimates from diagonal elements of the covariance matrix neglect the interdependencies between parameters and lead to erroneous results*.
+Often the measurement errors are difficult to obtain precisely, sometimes these errors are not normally distributed.

 .. note::